 In the event the person who the documents are intended denies their identity when approached by the Process Server, it becomes difficult to effect service as we can not prove their identity.
 However, there are ways around this described in the next question.

 The process server will outline all details of what happened at the time of service in the Sworn Affidavit of Service.

 - Why do I need a photograph?

-A photograph helps to identify the person the documents are intended for, the photo ensures the Process Server is able to affect service smoothly and without incident in the event the receiver refuses either to accept the documents or denies their identity.
-Therefore it is a requirement that all Family Court documents are accompanied with a photograph of the person whom is to receive the documents.
+A photograph helps to identify the person the documents are intended for, the photo ensures the Process Server is able to effect service smoothly and without incident, in the event, the receiver refuses either to accept the documents or denies their identity.
+Therefore it is a requirement that all Family Court documents are accompanied by a photograph of the person who is to receive the documents.

 - What time frame do I need to have my documents served?

 With Family Court documents that are being served in Australia, you are required to have the documents served on the person whom the documents are intended 28 days before the hearing date.

 You must allow Process Servers Zone 7 to 10 days from the time the Process Server receives the documents, for the documents to be served.

 If you require the documents to be served within 7 to 10 days you must select urgent service when paying and your documents will be given priority.

 - What is Urgent Service?